kiannang/kiannang.github.io/posts/ipad-opinion.md

 you’re still going to use your laptop.

-I do like being in the Apple ecosystem though.
-Since I have both an iPhone and an iPad, I can easily switch FaceTime calls between them or move things around seamlessly, which makes it feel more integrated into my daily life.
+Being stuck in the Apple Ecosystem: Since I have both an iPhone and an iPad, I can easily switch FaceTime calls between them or move things around seamlessly, which for me is a plus.
+But it would be tougher if I did not have Apple products.

 ## So… Is It Worth It?